Skizzy-create/OMNIMIND/PRESENTATION_README.md

-# OmniMind Protocol - Pitch Deck Presentation
+# OmniMind - Pitch Deck Presentation

 ## Overview
-This is an interactive pitch deck presentation for OmniMind Protocol, built with React and React Router.
+This is an interactive pitch deck presentation for OmniMind, built with React and React Router.
 The presentation includes 5 key slides covering the problem, solution, business model, and growth projections for Web3's Universal Knowledge Infrastructure Layer.

 ## Features
 - **Interactive Navigation**: Arrow keys (← →) or click navigation